 How can I manage depression?

 - Get regular physical activity.
-Try to exercise for 1 hour every day.
-Physical activity can improve your symptoms.
+Try to get at least 1 hour of physical activity every day, such as going for a walk.
+Physical activity can improve depression and help you sleep better.

 - Get enough sleep.
 Create a routine to help you relax before bed.
 You can listen to music, read, or do yoga.
 Try to go to bed and wake up at the same time every day.
 Sleep is important for emotional health.

 - Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 A healthy meal plan is low in fat, salt, and added sugar.
 Ask your healthcare provider for more information about a meal plan that is right for you.

 - Do not drink alcohol or use drugs.
 Alcohol and drugs can make your symptoms worse.

 The following resources are available at any time to help you, if needed:

 - National Suicide Prevention Lifeline: 1-800-273-8255 (1-800-273-TALK)